+In Laos - where roads are often narrow, steep, or poorly maintained - smaller vans or minibuses are frequently required.
+Depending on group size, in areas where large coaches cannot operate, the group may be split into separate vehicles.
 Roads in Southeast Asia have generally improved over recent years, but traffic and/or weather conditions may extend driving times.
 Road construction work usually covers an enormous section of road - not just one or two kilometres as you may be used to.
 For this reason, the timings listed in the itinerary are approximations only.

 Seatbelts: Please note that seatbelts are not compulsory by law in Southeast Asia and therefore the local people largely choose not to wear them.
 For this reason, some vehicles may not be fitted with seatbelts, or they may be hidden underneath protective seat covers.
-It is recommended that where seatbelts are available customers must use them and remain seated at all times while the vehicle is moving.
+It is recommended that where seatbelts are available customers must use them and always remain seated while the vehicle is moving.
 If you have any concerns, please notify your National Escort/Local Guides.